Jonathan2251/lbd/_sources/funccall.rst.txt

     :end-before: //#endif //#if CH >= CH9_3 //5

-When running llc with cpu0_gcd.ll, it gets the gcd machine instruction, meanwhile, when running cpu0_gcd_soft.ll, it gets the "call llvm.cpu0.gcd.soft" function.
+When running llc with cpu0_gcd.ll, it gets the gcd machine instruction, meanwhile, when running cpu0_gcd_soft.ll, it gets the "call cpu0_gcd_soft" function.
-In other words, "@llvm.cpu0.gcd" is intrinsic function for "gcd" machine instruction; "@llvm.cpu0.gcd.soft" is intrinsic function for hand-written function code.
+In other words, "@llvm.cpu0.gcd" is intrinsic function for "gcd" machine instruction; "@cpu0_gcd_soft" is ordinary function for hand-written function code.

+For those undefined intrinsic functions for Cpu0, such as "fmul float %0, %1".
+LLVM will compile into function call "jsub fmul" for Cpu0 [#lbd-fmul]_.

+The test_memcpy.ll is an example for InstrWriteMem which prevent to be optimized out.

 Summary